Kyuukyuu Sentai GoGoFive: Characters

-Psyma Beasts

 The Psyma Beasts (サイマ獣, Saimajū) are the demons that the Psyma family use to attack the humans.
 They start out as cards detailing information about them and Pierre throws the card into the World of Darkness where he says an incantation to bring the Psyma Beast to life.
 When a Psyma Beast is destroyed, Pierre throws a Regeneration Card on them which makes them grow.
 The Golem Cards can be used to turn a defeated Psyma Beast into a Golem Psyma Beast.
 Each of the Psyma Family members have their own Psyma Beasts.